1N3/Sn1per/README.md

 * NOBRUTE: Launches a full scan against a target host/domain without brute forcing services.
 * AIRSTRIKE: Quickly enumerates open ports/services on multiple hosts and performs basic fingerprinting.
 To use, specify the full location of the file which contains all hosts, IP's that need to be scanned and run ./sn1per /full/path/to/targets.txt airstrike to begin scanning.
 * NUKE: Launch full audit of multiple hosts specified in text file of choice.
 Usage example: ./sniper /pentest/loot/targets.txt nuke.
+* LOOT: Automatically organizes and displays loot folder in your browser and opens Zenmap GUI with all port scan results.
+To run, type 'sniper loot'.

 ## SAMPLE REPORT:
 ```